 It might take you a few minutes to reboot all of your Internet-related devices, but it’s a simple procedure that will fix most any transient glitch that happens to afflict your local network.
 Here’s how to do it the right way:

 1 – Shut down your computer(s) and turn off your mobile device(s).

 2 – Unplug the power cords to both your modem and your router.

-(Note: Depending on your particular network setup, you might have a gateway which is basically both of those devices housed in the same box.)
+(Note: Depending on your particular network setup, you might have a gateway box which is basically both of those devices housed in the same enclosure.)

 3 – Disconnect the modem from the cable that connects it to your ISP’s grid.

-Depending on which type of Internet service you have, this cable will most likely be either a round coaxial cable with a screw-on connector or a standard telephone cord that simply plugs in.
+Depending on which type of Internet service you have, this cable will most likely be either a round coaxial cable with a screw-on connector or a standard telephone cord that simply plugs into the modem.

 4 – Leave everything disconnected and powered down for a full two minutes.